KonaTeam/kona-api/sections/authentication.md

 This short-lived code is used by your application to request an access token and refresh token that are unique for that user.
 Subsequent API requests will pass the access token.
 See the examples below.

-Note: The access token does expire.
+Note: The access token does expire after a week.
 When it does, you can use the refresh token to request a new access token.
 See step 3 in the examples below.

 Client libraries exist for various platforms.
 This documentation will demonstrate using the [OAuth2 gem](https://github.com/intridea/oauth2) in Ruby.